karim3461/GaCD_Project/CodeBook.md

   + The leading "t"s have been replaced with what they stand for, namely "time",
   + Same for the leading "f"s which have been replaced with "frequency".

-* Fifth, I have used the ddply() function, from the "plyr" library, to compute the average of each feature variable (columns 3 to 68 of the "features" set) for each subject and each activity.
+* Fifth, I have used the ddply() function, from the "plyr" library (in the "plyr" package), to compute the average of each feature variable (columns 3 to 68 of the "features" set) for each subject and each activity.
 The result has been saved to a set named "tidy".
+Note that in the latest version of RStudio, the "plyr" package comes already installed.
+So you only need to load the library.
+Otherwise, install first the package (see the run_analysis.R file for specific code).

 #Variables
 All the column names are described in README.txt data source zip file, except for the following columns that were added: